NLDoA/Divergent_Aptitude_Test/README.md

 ##Donations and Support

-Please go to the "Support" branch, or donate, it helps us know that people want us to continue to code, donate to our BitCoin wallet:
+Please donate, it helps us know that people want us to continue to code, donate to our BitCoin wallet:

 1MAN6UCSLep4LZnZkRug5pshdjYZgEQuKS